nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

    is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

+CNOTE Chrome ToT currently only implements the "MI" header field.

+CNOTE Chrome ToT currently only implements RSA 2048 bit public key verification and requires certUrl to be present.

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
 Similarly, if `integrity` identifies a header field like `MI` ({{?I-D.thomson-http-mice}})